JazminRondon/DatabaseSQLNotes/README.md

 Absorbing significant increases in data volume, ensuring data security, keeping up with demand, managing and maintain database and infrastructure, removing limits on scalability, ensuring data residency

+SQL- manipulates sets of data-once you know SQL, other queries are easy.

+Ansi and ISO standards

+SQL COMMANDS

+SELECT-get data

+INSERT- add one or more rows into a table

+UPDATES-modifies one or more row in table

+DELETE-removes one or more rows from one table